 Join Daniel for an enlightening one-day workshop concentrating on garden and flower photography in the beautiful surroundings of RHS Garden Hyde Hall.

-Looking at composition, lighting, choice of subject and more, Daniel will guide you to great results with a slideshow and discussion in the morning, followed by an afternoon of practical photography in the garden.
+Looking at composition, lighting, choice of subject and more, Daniel will guide you to great results with a slideshow and discussion first, followed by a session of practical photography in the garden, with everyone benefitting from 1-2-1 time whilst outside.
 Any sort of camera is fine for this workshop.